 Will my existing applications work in Hipe?

-For cases where you need to run both Hipe and traditional applications, we recommend deploying the Hipe display server on top of your existing desktop environment.
+For cases where you need to run both Hipe and traditional applications, we recommend deploying the Hipe display server on top of an existing desktop environment as one possible option.
 This allows you to run Hipe applications within your existing desktop environment.

 Does Hipe accept HTML code syntax?

 Not exactly.
-Hipe uses exactly the same HTML tags and attributes as the web, but not formatted in HTML syntax.
+Since the display engine uses the same document model as a web browser, Hipe uses the same HTML tag elements and attributes as the web, as well as CSS style rules.
+However, it does not directly parse the HTML syntax used to code a web page.
 Instead, Hipe provides direct access to the underlying Document Object Model in which HTML tags are stored, and a set of instructions with which to manipulate the document tree, adding tag elements where you require them, then referencing and manipulating those elements as your program runs.